NetLogo/NW-Extension/README.md

 ## Changes

-Compared to the current extension, this new version offers:
+Compared to the previous extension, this new version offers:

 - **Improved functionality of existing features**: pathfinding primitives now allow taking edge weights into account.
 - **Centrality measures**: calculate the betweenness centrality, closeness centrality and eigenvector centrality of the nodes in your network.